hgl71964/timeSeries/README.md

 -----

 ### Project Description
 In this project, we aims to predict the price of cryptocurrency through time series forecasting.
+We would like to model the return of cryptocurrency price, which might have less fluctuation than directly predict price itself.

 ### Data Source
 - Binance